LennonLab/MicrobialBiodiversityTheory/README.md

-# METE_HMP
+# MicroMETE
-Repo for code from last spring where the Maximum Entropy Theory of Ecology was applied to abundance data from the Human Microbiome Project
+Project repository for data and Python code associated with the testing of maximum entropy theory in microbial ecology.